Skip to main content

 A Medicare broker or agent cannot:

-• Ask for payment.
-There is no broker’s fee and the plan will bill your dad once he is enrolled.
+• Ask for payment, as there is no broker’s fee and the plan will bill the person enrolled

 If you think this person came to your father’s door without prior communication or an appointment, you can report this behavior to Medicare at 1-800-MEDICARE (1-800-633-4227).